maliput/maliput_documentation/docs/overview.rst

 A C++ runtime API describing a Road Network model for use in agent and traffic simulations.
 It guarantees a continuous description of the road geometry and supports dynamic environments with varying rules states.
-There are currently several implementations of maliput, the most complex one is based on `OpenDRIVE` specification.
+There are currently several implementations of `maliput`, the most complex one is based on `OpenDRIVE` specification.